-The goal of this two-day workshop, held April-11-12, 2019 at Virginia Tech’s Center for Human-Computer Interaction (CHCI) in Blacksburg, Virginia, is to find answers to these key questions pertaining to human-algorithmic interactions, while bringing in scholarly expertise from a wide range of disciplines, including human-computer interaction, communication, law, and computer science.
-Therefore, a driving force behind this workshop is to encourage increased dialogue among researchers from different domain with intersecting interests in human-algorithm communication.
+The Virginia Tech Center for Human-Computer Interaction is hosting a two-day workshop, to be held April-11-12, 2019 in Blacksburg, Virginia, to find answers to these key questions pertaining to human-algorithmic interactions.
+The workshop aims to bring in scholarly expertise from a wide range of disciplines, including human-computer interaction, communication, law, and computer science.
+Therefore, a driving force behind this workshop is to encourage increased dialogue among researchers from different domains with intersecting interests in human-algorithm communication.